A Basildon Chronology|

 offices by Basildon Council.
 Mr. N.D.
 Humphries was appointed as chief librarian.
 The library

-later moved to a new temporary detached building also located in Fodderwick.
+later moved to a new temporary detached building, also located in Fodderwick, before moving again,

 Sir John Stuart Macpherson, G.C.M.G. succeeds Sir Humfrey Gale as Chairman of Basildon Development